Dissatisfied with a previous breast lift or augmentation? Breast revision surgery is your opportunity to right old wrongs.

 Dr. Thomas Bartell is a trusted Madison, WI plastic surgeon, known for his over 30 years of experience.
 He’s performed hundreds of below-the-neck procedures and his exceptional expertise in plastic surgery.
 If you are looking for a surgeon who can give you beautiful and natural looking results without visible scarring, call Dr. Bartell.

 In conclusion, Dr. Bartell’s patients appreciate his friendly bedside manner, professionalism and knowledge.
 He has decades of experience and his ability to create gorgeous and natural looking results.
 He comes highly recommended for providing the rare commodity of an amazing first impression and overall experience.
 Researching the safety of breast implants?
 Contact Dr. Bartell today to discuss your options.
 Simply call 608-271-0500, or visit Dr. Bartell’s office located at 6418 Normandy Lane, Suite 210 Madison, WI 53719.
-Contact Dr. Bartell’s office for a no-obligation consultation today.
+Contact Dr. Bartell’s office for a consultation today.